isi-metaphor/metaphor-adp-server/README.md

 ```

 The server will now be started on localhost, port 8000.
 You can send JSON
-requests (see, e.g., the `testing` directory in the Metaphor-ADP
+requests (see, e.g., the `testing` directory in the Metaphor ADP
 repository) or use the Web interface: http://localhost:8000/app

 The default username and password are both `metaphor`.